Benefits to Employers

 Recruitment & Retention

-Transportation benefits are often viewed by employees as a meaningful perk.
-Making commuting more manageable—especially if your location isn’t easily accessible by transit—can help attract new candidates and support retention of existing staff.
+Employees view transportation benefits as a valuable perk.
+Making commuting more manageable—especially if your location isn’t easily accessible by transit—can help attract new candidates and retain existing staff.

-Sustainability continues to be a priority for many workers.
+Sustainability--and employers taking action--is a priority for many workers.
 According to a recent Deloitte study, nearly two-thirds of people consider an employer’s environmental practices when making job decisions.
-Providing sustainable commuting options is one way to demonstrate commitment in this area.
+Providing sustainable commuting options is one way to demonstrate commitment in this area while also helping employees live their sustainability values during their commute.

 Tax Benefits